Sustainability tops agenda.

 During the four-day festival, more than 1,125 associations and organisations, NGOs and political parties held more than 3,000 events with an audience of more than 120,000 people.
 The People’s Democratic Festival in Allinge is a political event for and by the people, and this year, the overriding theme was the UN's sustainable development goals.

-Data centres increasingly need more energy – but can contribute to the local district heating system...
+Data centers increasingly need more energy – but can contribute to the local district heating system…

-At the climate and energy stage, focus was obviously on Sustainable Development Goal (SDG) No. 7: Affordable and Clean Energy with, among others, an expert panel debating whether ‘Data centres steal our green energy’.
-The energy topic is key to address from an overarching data centre industry perspective.
+At the climate and energy stage, focus was obviously on Sustainable Development Goal (SDG) No. 7: Affordable and Clean Energy with, among others, an expert panel debating whether ‘Data centers steal our green energy’.
+The energy topic is key to address from an overarching data center industry perspective.

 It is vitally important that everyone takes responsibility for the environment not just in Denmark but in all the Nordic countries.
-Politicians and energy companies must ensure a green energy supply, operators must build data centres that are sustainable and have heat reuse solutions that supply the local district heating system with heat, and private individuals need to demand guaranteed green solutions for their data usage.
-Denmark needs to produce green energy in a much faster pace to meet the increasing demand not only due to the development of data centres but also for other energy consuming areas.
-Important to remember, a growing data centre capacity in Denmark can ensure that the Danes’ continued digitisation takes place through sustainable data centres on Danish soil and not in other geographical markets.
+Politicians and energy companies must ensure a green energy supply, operators must build data centers that are sustainable and have heat reuse solutions that supply the local district heating system with heat, and private individuals need to demand guaranteed green solutions for their data usage.
+Denmark needs to produce green energy in a much faster pace to meet the increasing demand not only due to the development of data centers but also for other energy consuming areas.
+Important to remember, a growing data center capacity in Denmark can ensure that the Danes’ continued digitisation takes place through sustainable data centers on Danish soil and not in other geographical markets.